Sharp Edge Test Equipment

 Because many labs still support older product files, historical evaluation workflows, or legacy documentation that references IEC 60950 or EN 60950.
 The tools remain useful for those evaluations even though current product standards may now point elsewhere.

-When should a lab choose an automated sharp edge tester?
+When should a lab choose a dedicated sharp edge tester?

 Typical Safety Edge Tester Applications

-ED&D safety edge testers are used in toy safety laboratories, consumer product evaluation, product certification programs, design verification, and construction review workflows where accessible edges and points must be evaluated for injury potential.
+ED&D safety edge testers are used in toy safety laboratories, consumer product evaluation, product certification programs, design verification, and construction review workflows where accessible edges must be evaluated for injury potential.

 • Toy evaluation before and after use-and-abuse testing